-You might have heard that U.S. Citizenship and Immigration Services (USCIS) sometimes guarantees a decision on an application with 15 days (via "premium processing") if you pay an extra fee.
+You might have heard that U.S. Citizenship and Immigration Services (USCIS) sometimes guarantees a decision on an application with 15 days (via "premium processing") if the applicant pays an extra fee.
 Unfortunately, premium processing is not available for applications for naturalization (U.S. citizenship).

-	Under certain circumstances, you can still ask USCIS to make a decision on your naturalization application as soon as possible ("expedite" your processing), however.
-USCIS might agree to move your application to the front of the line for the reasons described in this article.
+Under certain circumstances, however, you can still ask USCIS to make a decision on your naturalization application as soon as possible ("expedite" your processing).
+USCIS might agree to move your application to the front of the line for the reasons described in this article, including:

-	The one situation in which USCIS will definitely agree to expedite processing of your application for naturalization is where you are receiving Supplemental Security Income (SSI) benefits, those benefits will be cut off within a year if you don't become a citizen, and USCIS has had your application for four months already.
+The one situation in which USCIS will definitely agree to expedite processing of an application for naturalization is where you are receiving Supplemental Security Income (SSI) benefits, those benefits will be cut off within a year if you don't become a citizen, and USCIS has had your application for at least four months already.

 Either way, you will need a copy of your most recent letter from the Social Security Administration indicating when your SSI benefits will end.
 Show or give a copy of that letter to USCIS, and explain that your SSI benefits will be terminated within one year or less and that your naturalization application has been pending for four months or more.
 Ask USCIS to "expedite" processing of your application.

 Other reasons USCIS might be willing to expedite processing of your naturalization application are:

 In preparation to request an expedite on one of these grounds, gather documentation to prove the issue.
 For example, in the case of financial loss, you'd want to supply financial statements or an auditor's report.
 In the case of a health emergency, ask your doctor for a letter describing the problem.
 You'll need to decide what the most convincing, authoritative form of proof is.
 Also see Creating Substitute Documents or Affidavits for Immigration Applications.